LeoNatan/LNPopupController/README.md

 ```

 > [!TIP]
 > In this mode, carefully consider how you route data between the different components of your app.
-The framework provides as much information as possible to trigger updates in your content as a response to programatic and user changes to popup items.
+The framework provides as much information as possible to trigger updates in your content as a response to programmatic and user changes to popup items.

 ### Popup Items

 Regardless of which mode you have chosen, a popup item always reflects the popup bar information of the popup presentation.
 The popup item can provide an image, a title and a subtitle, bar buttons and more.
 Updates to popup items are tracked, and the popup bar is automatically updated with the latest information.

-### Programatic Popup Control
+### Programmatic Popup Control

-To open and close the popup programatically, use `openPopup(animated:completion:)` and `closePopup(animated:completion:)` respectively.
+To open and close the popup programmatically, use `openPopup(animated:completion:)` and `closePopup(animated:completion:)` respectively.

 ```swift
 tabBarController?.openPopup()